-If an insured person reaches the retirement age, becomes disabled, or dies without entitlement to a pension, a lump sum is paid equal to 15% of the insured's average annual wage in the last 2 years for each year of contributions; if the contribution period is less than 2 years, the lump sum is equal to 15% of the average monthly wage multiplied by the number of months of contributions.
+If an insured person reaches the retirement age, becomes disabled, or dies without entitlement to a pension, a lump sum is paid equal to 15% of the insured's average annual earnings in the last 2 years for each year of contributions; if the contribution period is less than 2 years, the lump sum is equal to 15% of the insured's average monthly earnings multiplied by the number of months of contributions.

-If an insured person ceases work before the retirement age without entitlement to a pension but has between 12 and 59 months of contributions, a lump sum is paid equal to 10% of the insured's average annual wage; with 60 to 179 months, 12% of the average annual wage; with at least 180 months, 15% of the average annual wage.
+If an insured person ceases work before the retirement age without entitlement to a pension but has 12 to 59 months of contributions, a lump sum is paid equal to 10% of the insured's average annual earnings; with 60 to 179 months, 12% of the average annual earnings; with at least 180 months, 15% of the average annual earnings.